 Any individuals added to the household enquiry form will need to register to vote on GOV.UK.

 If this doesn’t happen, the Electoral Registration Officer will send them a voter registration form.

 Registering or changing details

 If you move house or if your details change, you can update your registration at any time of year on the GOV.UK register to vote page.
-You will receive confirmation in writing, to keep as proof of your registration.
+You'll receive confirmation in writing to keep as proof of your registration.